 This resource identifies the main issues that can come up when relationships end.
 It includes information about marriage and divorce, living together, and domestic contracts, and explains how decisions can be made through agreement, mediation, court, or arbitration.

 A care home is a rented home that provides health care services, attendant care services, or help with daily living.
-This booklet explains how to tell if someone is a care home tenant and describes the rights of care home tenants.
+This publication explains how to tell if someone is a care home tenant and describes the rights of care home tenants.
 It covers topics such as information packages, tenancy agreements, rent, services, and evictions.

-Disclaimer: This site contains general legal information for residents of Ontario, Canada.
+Disclaimer: This site contains general legal information for people in Ontario, Canada.
 It is not intended to be used as legal advice for a specific legal problem.